gfngfn/SATySFi/README.md

 # Macrodown (ver.
-0.99)
+1.00 beta)

 ## Summary

 Macrodown is a markup language wrapping other markup languages such as TeX/LaTeX or HTML.
+It consists of two “layers” ― the text layer and the program layer.
+The former is mainly for writing documents in LaTeX-like syntax.
+The latter, that has ML-like syntax, is mainly for defining functions and macros.
-It enables you to write documents with macros of your own making, especially with variadic ones.
+It enables you to write documents semantically markuped with flexible macros of your own making.

 ## Usage

-Install `make` and `ocamlc`.
+Download the binary executable file from the Release of Macrodown on GitHub.
+Should you want to compile from the source codes, install `make` and `ocamlc`/`ocamlopt`.
-Clone this repository, make directory `bin/` under `Macrodown/`, and execute `make`.
+Clone this repository, and execute `make`.
-Then `macrodown.exe` is generated, and you can type at `bin/` directory
+Then `macrodown.exe` is generated in `bin/`, and you can type at `bin/` directory

     ./macrodown.exe <input files> -o <output file>